 Franchising success relies on everyone involved trusting each other – a lot.

 The franchisor needs to trust the franchisee to maintain the integrity of their brand, and the franchisee needs to trust the franchisor to lead the overall business strategy.

 As a result, a Franchising Code of Conduct exists that binds both franchisor and franchisee to certain rights and responsibilities.
-These are maintained by the Australian Competition and Consumer Commission (ACCC) and can be found here.
+These are maintained by the Australian Competition and Consumer Commission (ACCC) and the Franchising Association of New Zealand.